EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

 - `rse_expression` which RSE expression encapsulates the rules you wish to delete, either rse_expression, or RSE needs to be specified.
 - `RSES` exactly which RSE is the target of the rule deletion.
-- `account` which account requres the rule to be deleted, this is generally only needed by Rucio Admins and does not need to be specified if you are deleting your own rules.
+- `account` which account requires the rule to be deleted, this is generally only needed by Rucio Admins and does not need to be specified if you are deleting your own rules.
-- `rule_id` is a Rucio specific ID for the file that you wish to be deleted, a list of the rules, and their rule_ids that are within your account can be gotten by running `rucio list-rules --account youraccountname`.
+- `rule_id` is a Rucio specific ID for the file that you wish to be deleted, a list of the rules, and their rule_ids that are within your account can be retrieved by running `rucio list-rules --account youraccountname`.

 ### list-rules